Food security in Nigeria: Causes

 Factors that contribute to the hunger in various states of Nigeria are insecurity, environmental factors such as habitat destruction, economic challenges, and devastating effects of COVID-19.

 Climate change is one of the biggest threats to food security in Nigeria.
 The country is already experiencing the effects of climate change, such as more frequent droughts and floods.
 These weather events can damage crops and livestock, making it difficult for farmers to produce enough food.

 Conflict is another major threat to food security in Nigeria.
 The country is currently facing a number of conflicts, including the Boko Haram insurgency in the northeast and the farmer-herder conflict in the Middle Belt.
 These conflicts have displaced millions of people and made it difficult for farmers to access their land.

 Poverty is also a major factor contributing to food insecurity in Nigeria.
 Many people in Nigeria cannot afford to buy enough food.
 This is due to low wages, high food prices, and unemployment.

 The United Nations reported that nearly 31 million Nigerians were experiencing acute food insecurity in 2025 due to major funding cuts starting in August.
-The World Food Programme warned that 1.3 million people in conflict‑affected northeast Nigeria would lose access to food aid, 150 nutrition clinics in Borno State would close, putting 300,000 children at risk of severe malnutrition, while 700,000 displaced people would be left without support World Food Programme.
+The World Food Programme warned that 1.3 million people in conflict‑affected northeast Nigeria would lose access to food aid, 150 nutrition clinics in Borno State would close, putting 300,000 children at risk of severe malnutrition, while 700,000 displaced people would be left without support.